esantosfortes/best-matched-restaurants-esf/README.md

 The response provides a list of the top five restaurants, filtered using the RequestParams and ordered based on the aforementioned priority criteria.

 ### Testing the API Endpoint
-There are two recommended ways to test this API endpoint:
+There are three recommended ways to test this API endpoint:
 1. **Using Postman or Insomnia:** Utilize these tools to perform API requests and test responses.
    - To test using Postman or Insomnia, create a GET request to the URL `http://localhost:8080/search/restaurants`.
    - Include optional Query Parameters: